Connecture vs. Sunfire for SOAs and Call Recordings: What Medicare Agents Should Compare

 Can I export call recordings from Sunfire or Connecture?

 Exporting years of historical call recordings and digital SOAs from FMO-provided platforms can be highly difficult and risks data loss.
-To maintain true agency portability and prevent FMO data lock-in, agents should use an independent vault for their 10-year compliance storage.
+To maintain true agency portability and prevent FMO data lock-in, agents should keep an independent vault for their compliance archive.

 What is an independent alternative to FMO enrollment platforms?